MarioQuirosLuna/MarioQuirosLuna/README.md

 </br>

-🔍 I am characterized by wanting to obtain a lot of knowledge of the things that I like, organized, self-taught, passionate about programming, 🖥️ technology and 🕹️ video games.
+🔍 I am characterized by wanting to obtain a lot of knowledge of the things that I like, organized, self-taught, passionate about programming and 🖥️ technology.

 With great interest in finding challenges, working in teams of positive people and learning many things. 😎